gws/docker-dynamodb-local/README.markdown

 ## Updating

-For the sake of reproducible builds, the version of the tarball is specified in the `Dockerfile`.
-To obtain the latest version ID and update your own `Dockerfile`, you can use something like the following:
+In order to support reproducible builds as much as possible, the ETag of the tarball is specified in the `Dockerfile`.
+To obtain the latest ETag and update your own `Dockerfile`, you can do something like the following:

 ```sh
 curl -sI https://s3-us-west-2.amazonaws.com/dynamodb-local/dynamodb_local_latest.tar.gz
 ```

-You will want to look for `x-amz-version-id` and use that value as VERSION\_ID in the `Dockerfile`.
+You will want to look for `ETag` and use that value as the `ETAG` build argument in the `Dockerfile`.
+Remember that the quotes around `ETag` values are part of the value, and should be escaped.